Jhernie/jhernie/README.md

 * ✈️ Flight data projects
 * ✏️ Education data projects
 * 💰 Compensation and Workforce data projects
-* ⌚️ Projects relating to Personal Improvement and Biometric data projects
+* ⌚️ Personal Improvement and Biometric data projects
 * 🌋 Indigenous data and research

 ## 📫 How to reach me: ...